When planning a new residence area, with roads, utilities and

 the internal GPS.
 The investigations comprised approximately 2900 meters and

 Result & Conclusion

 The GPR investigation, together with the geotechnical drillings,

-could locate the bedrock level in large parts of the investigated
+could locate and map the bedrock level in large parts of the investigated

 area.
 The results show a mostly shallow, but rather undulating